MinecraftForge/Documentation/docs/config/@config.md

 This would produce the following config:
 ```
 # You can add comments using this
-# and if you supply an array it will me multiline
+# and if you supply an array it will be multi-line
 B:doTheThing=true
 ```